jayantsharma/judeContent/passingVars.md

 * ### Cookies

-Cookies differ from Sessions in that they store the date on the client machine instead of the server, and are considered relatively un-safe for this reason.
+Cookies differ from Sessions in that they store the date on the client machine instead of the server, and hence, considered relatively un-safe.
 ```php
 // on page1
 setcookie('foo', $foo);